 Information for Applicants 2026

-Applications are invited for the National EdD (Wales), part-time programme being co-delivered by Aberystwyth University, Bangor University, and Cardiff Metropolitan University from January 2026.
+Applications are invited for the National EdD (Wales), part-time programme being co-delivered by Aberystwyth University, Bangor University, Cardiff Metropolitan University and Wrexham University from January 2027.

 This programme is for educators who have completed the National MA Education (Wales), or any other Education Masters degree, where equivalency can be demonstrated.